mohdjami/FastAPI--Library-Management/README.md

 To get started with the library management app, follow these steps:

 1. Clone the repository.
-2. Install the required dependencies.
+2. Setup the environment Variables as given in env.example.
 3. Configure the Redis connection for rate limiting.
-4. Build and run the Docker container.
+4. Run the docker compose uo command.

 ## Contributing